From Underdog to Top Dog

 James with her mom, standing proudly at TopDog billboard

 I graduated near the top of my class and landed a dream job offer with a well-known and respected law firm in Philadelphia at $120,000 per year.
-I shocked everyone when I turned down the position and instead started my own injury and accident firm, TopDog Law Personal Injury Lawyers.
+I shocked everyone when I turned down the position and instead, I started TopDog Law.

-I could have told a story about how successful TopDog Law Personal Injury Lawyers is and how we get our clients top dollar because we do, but I choose to honor my story and share my struggle with painkillers because everyone has a struggle of their own.
+I could have told a story about how successful TopDog Law is and how our network of local personal injury attorneys get their clients top dollar because we do, but I choose to honor my story and share my struggle with painkillers because everyone has a struggle of their own.

 I believe we should all share our scars.